UniversityOfHelsinkiCS/oodikone/README.md

 ## Updater

 Oodikone2-backend includes the update-script that fetches student data from WebOodi.
-The updater starts running automatically every saturday at 4am.

 ### Dev